mauriora/WebPart-Test-Workspaces/README.md

 No explicit event handler exists between the forms.

-a modification to the `item` in either form is instantly reflected in the other form.
+a modification to the `item[property]` in either form is instantly reflected in the other form.
 Here the example of the boolean field:

 ```typescript
 export const BooleanField: PropertyFieldFC = observer(({ info, item, property }) => {